prrvchr/H2dbOOo/README.md

 ### What has been done for version 1.2.0:

 - Passive registration deployment that allows for much faster installation of extensions and differentiation of registered UNO services from those provided by a Java or Python implementation.
-This passive registration is provided by the [LOEclipse][41] extension via [PR#152][40] and [PR#157][41].
+This passive registration is provided by the [LOEclipse][32] extension via [PR#152][40] and [PR#157][41].
+- Modified [LOEclipse][32] to support the new `rdb` file format produced by the `unoidl-write` compilation utility. `idl` files have been updated to support both available compilation tools: idlc and unoidl-write.
-- It is now possible to build the oxt file of the HyperSQLOOo extension only with the help of Apache Ant and a copy of the GitHub repository.
+- It is now possible to build the oxt file of the H2dbOOo extension only with the help of Apache Ant and a copy of the GitHub repository.
 The [How to build the extension][42] section has been added to the documentation.
 - Any errors occurring while loading the driver will be logged in the extension's log if logging has been previously enabled.
 This makes it easier to identify installation problems on Windows.
 - Requires the **jdbcDriverOOo extension at least version 1.5.0**.